 So what’s your view?
 Is a few drinks on a school night something that’s entirely a personal issue for your staff – or as a responsible employer should you be aiming to highlight information about the dangers of alcohol misuse?

-On a practical note, are you using HR software systems to help you track absences, identify these kind of issues and get a better understanding of what’s really behind your short term absence rates?
+On a practical note, are you using HR software systems to help you track workplace absence levels, identify these kind of issues and get a better understanding of what’s really behind your short term absence rates?
 We’d be interested to hear about the approaches that are working best for you.

 See more information about absence management software here.